TheoGachet/robot_antarctica/README.md

-# rover_antarctica
+# robot_antarctica
-development of a rover in Antarctica used to gather scientific data about the harsh environment
+development of a robot in Antarctica used to gather scientific data about the harsh environment